djpublic/stackai-file-picker/README.md

 - `useKnowledgeBaseStore`: Manages global state related to the current knowledge base, such as the selected knowledge base and its properties.
 - `useFileTreeStore`: Manages the state of the file tree, including selected files, expanded folders, syncing items, and search/filter state.
 - `useProcessSync` (in `hooks/sync/use-process-sync.ts`): Orchestrates the multi-step process of syncing files to the knowledge base, including updating resources and triggering the sync process.
+- `useSmartSelection`: Handles complex selection logic for files and folders, including parent/child relationships, bulk selection, and smart directory selection behavior.
+- `useCheckOnFirstRender`: Automatically checks items on first render based on their checked state or parent's checked state.
+- `usePutKnowledgeBase`: Mutation hook to update a knowledge base with new resource IDs.
+- `usePutKnowledgeBaseSync`: Mutation hook to trigger the sync process for a knowledge base.
 - `poolKbSyncPendingResources`: Utility hook/function to refresh or poll the state of pending resources being synced, ensuring the UI stays up-to-date.

 Overall, the use of hooks in this project leads to a clean, maintainable, and scalable codebase.
 Each hook is well-scoped and documented, making it easy for new developers to understand and extend the functionality.